-Welcome to the Center for Orphan Disease Research and Therapy at the University of Pennsylvania
+Welcome to the Orphan Disease Center at the University of Pennsylvania

-The mission of the Penn Center for Orphan Disease Research and Therapy is to facilitate and expedite the development of novel therapies for orphan disorders/diseases.
+The mission of the Penn Orphan Disease Center is to facilitate and expedite the development of novel therapies for orphan disorders/diseases.
 The Center will achieve this mission through innovation of therapeutic strategies and translation of these into the clinic, building on partnerships among investigators, academic institutions, industry, and funding agencies.

 The focus of the Center lies in partnership and leveraging of resources: